 Since I started this blog, I’ve expanded upon my initial route, getting into the subjects of education, mathematics, and science.
 These explorations have contributed to my primary goal, which is to reach a more powerful perspective on computer science.

-What I have here is the progress of my own thought process.
+What I have listed below is the progress of my own thought process.
 I’ve anticipated that this will provide a pathway for others who have had a similar experience to what I once had.

 Rediscovering Dr. Dijkstra and Giving LISP a Second Chance